 Rather than give you a specific recommendation I thought I would give you some guidelines on how to think about food in Paris:

-- Boulangeries are magic: And perfect for affordable lunches - and snacks - and eclairs.
+Boulangeries are magic: They’re perfect for affordable lunches - and snacks - and eclairs.

 Where to stay

-We came back for a few reasons: the location is incredible, the staff are all wonderfully friendly and helpful and the breakfast is the best I've ever had.
-Literally the best: baguettes, croissants (with honey and jam and butter), yoghurt, a soft boiled egg, a kiwifruit and glorious rich coffee.
+We came back for a few reasons: the location is incredible, the staff are all wonderfully friendly and helpful and the breakfast is the best I've ever had: baguettes, croissants (with honey, jam and butter), yoghurt, a soft boiled egg, a kiwifruit and glorious rich coffee.
 Well worth the 13 euro.

 Smitten Kitchen shared where she ate in Paris